Loose

 Hey, founder here 👋

-When I start a project, or learn a new topic, it's always exciting to lay it all out on big sheet of paper.
+When I start a project, it's always exciting to start researching ideas and layout everything out on big sheet of paper.
 The trouble is, it gets out of date fast.
 It's also pretty awkward to use images and other digital media, a big deal these days..

 Most visual canvas apps I tried were geared towards presentation, not thinking.
 And knowledgebase apps are way too complicated.
 There's always the temptation to procrastinate by "optimizing your workflow" instead of spending time on the work you care about.